As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Sure, the vet knows how to wrap a dog’s paw but you can do it too.

 If your dog is bleeding, you may want to do first aid on him to stop the bleeding before he reaches the vet’s office.

 After cleaning, use a bandage to apply some pressure on the area.
 Use your palm for added pressure until the bleeding has stopped completely.

-IV.
-Don’t Peel
+V. Don’t Peel

 Peeling cracked paw pads have the same effect pulling dead skin has on our lips!

 However, peeling dog paws will only make the situation worse not to mention encourage your pup to peel as well.

 While not all instances of cracked paw pads in dogs are preventable, you can bring the likelihood down through a few prevention strategies.
-These include the following:

-A. Use Balms
+B. Use Balms

 If your pup spends a lot of time outdoors, consider getting a paw pad balm or wax.